 Grip Strength

 The HGS was assessed using a manual dynamometer.
-The protocol involved taking the best result from three attempts on the dominant hand after adjusting the dynamometer to the participant's hand size.
+This equipment provides reliable and accurate data (Rho = ,8764 p < .001), Godoy et al. (2004).The protocol involved taking the best result from three attempts on the dominant hand after adjusting the dynamometer to the participant's hand size.
 The test was conducted in a standing position, with the arm in a neutral rotation position, and the elbow fully extended (Reijnierse et al., 2017).
+Participants were instructed to squeeze the manual dynamometer to 100% of their maximum force for 3 seconds, enough time to collect data on the dynamometer.

 Balance Confidence